-How can colleges align AI learning tools with WCAG Compliance?
+How can colleges align AI learning tools with WCAG compliance?

 As AI becomes embedded in everyday learning, colleges face growing pressure to balance accessibility, compliance, and student trust.
 We were joined by Lauren Tenney and Keely Reeves to discuss how institutions can align AI tools with WCAG standards while protecting autonomy, privacy, and student success.